PerkLab/SlicerSandbox/README.md

 |stretchOnlyMatrix|4x4 stretch matrix `K` from the decomposition|
 |scaleMatrixList|list of three 4x4 symmetric (likely non-uniform) scale matrices (`S1*S2*S3=K`)|
 |stretchEigenvectorMatrix|4x4 matrix with the stretch direction eigenvectors as the first 3 columns|

+## Combine Models

+This module was created by adding a Slicer module wrapper to [vtkbool](https://github.com/zippy84/vtkbool), a library used for more robust boolean operations on vtkPolyData.

+### If you use this module for your research please address this citation details

+Römer, R. vtkbool (Version 3.2.0) [Computer software]. https://github.com/zippy84/vtkbool

 ## Stitch Volumes